What is a sloth?

 Sloths rarely come down from the trees except for once a week to go to the bathroom.
 Why they should make themselves vulnerable to land predators like ocelots by coming to the ground was long considered one of the great mysteries of sloth behaviour.
 It is now believed they do so to leave scent messages for potential mates.

-Wild sloths are solitary animals only coming together to mate.
+Wild sloths are solitary animals that only coming together to mate – a surprisingly swift affair that lasts just a few seconds.
+Sex it turns out is the only thing sloths do quickly.
 Little is know about sloth reproduction but it is estimated that females are pregnant for six to eleven months and have one baby a year.
 Baby sloths are born to hug and cling to their mother for their first 3-8 months.

 Mother sloths can be protective, but can also appear neglecting.
 Mothers have been known to hiss and claw at potential threats to protect the baby.
 However, baby sloths occasionally fall from their mother, and though the fall may not kill them the mother does not always come down to rescue them.
 This seems uncaring to us but it suggests that the chance of being eaten for a sloth on the ground is far too high to risk for a fallen baby.
 Or it might be that the mothers sense that the babies that fall have something wrong with them and are in fact unlikely to survive.

 These babies sometimes end up being rescued by humans and brought to sanctuaries to care for.
 But don’t be fooled by the cute, smiling photos – orphan baby sloths are very hard to keep in captivity and would make terrible pets.
-For a start they cannot digest cow’s milk and drink only goat’s milk.
 Bradypus babies are especially hard to keep alive as they will only eat the leaves form a handful of trees that only grow in Central and South America.
-Many die from mysterious respiratory diseases before they reach adulthood.
+They do not like being handled by humans and can die easily from stress, so if anyone ever offers a sloth for you to hold for a selfie or a hug, please say no. They may look like they are smiling, but they do not enjoy being kept captive or petted.

 For those that do survive it is crucial they are rehabilitated back into the wild or they face a lifetime of up to 45 years in captivity – no place for an animal which has evolved to patrol a home range of several hectares.